HidekiMori-CIT/aenet-lammps/README.md

 cd ../../
 ```
 note: If you use intel compiler, replace gfortran to ifort.
-note: if you want to use aenet-2.0.4, please use aenet-2.0.4_lammps.patch
+note: if you want to use aenet-2.0.4, please use (replace) aenet-2.0.4_lammps.patch.

 5. Check the below two files are created:
 (a) libaenet.a: library of aenet